elastic/kibana/docs/development/core/server/kibana-plugin-server.authtoolkit.redirected.md

 ## AuthToolkit.redirected property

-Redirect user to IdP when authRequired: true Allows user to access a resource without redirection when authRequired: 'optional'
+Redirects user to another location to complete authentication when authRequired: true Allows user to access a resource without redirection when authRequired: 'optional'

 <b>Signature:</b>